Reboot-Codes/Nebula/README.md

 There are 2 direct requirements other than having GoLang installed.

-A quick way to install dependancies, build, and install nebula is by using Mage.
-Make sure that your GOPATH is set to `/Users/$USER/go` in most cases ($USER should be replaced with your user name).
+A quick way to install dependancies, build, and install `nebula` is by using Mage.
+Make sure that your GOPATH is set to `/Users/$USER/go` ($USER should be replaced with your user name).

 Here are the quick instructions for installing Mage: